renchuqiao/BayesianDLM/README.md

 # Bayesian Dynamic Linear Model
-This is an implementation of Bayesian Dynamic Linear Model by Chuqiao Ren and Ruilin Zhong at Columbia University
+This is an implementation of Bayesian Dynamic Linear Model by Chuqiao Ren and Ruilin Zhong at Columbia University Final Project for CBMF W4761 Computational Genomics Spring 2016
+Special thanks to  Dr. Itsik Pe'er and Shuo Yang

 This repo has the following folders:
 - data_process: this folder contains all the python scripts that process B.Pseudomallei data and the processed B.Pseudomallei data.
   - data_process.py: This is the python script that process B.Pseudomallei data